 Goddess Parvati, popularly known as Shakti, the power, is the mother of Ganesha.
 The Goddess is considered to be the center of whole of the energy prevailing in the universe.
 Parvati is believed to be the second incarnation of Sati, the first wife of Lord Shiva.
 Kown by other names like Gauri, Bhairavi, Bhavani and many more, Parvati is considered to be very near to her son, Ganesha.

 As mentioned earlier, Parvati created Ganesha as a statue from clay to guard the quarters, while she went to take a bath.
 Apart from the story mentioned in the last section, another famous tale tells how Ganesha got an elephant head.
 Ganesha’s head was turned to ashes, when the cursed God Shani had a look at the newborn child.
 However, Lord Vishnu soon replaced Ganesh’s head with one of elephant.

 Famous Ganesh gifts consist of portraits and statues, depicting young Ganesha with his father and mother.

-Kartikeya or Skanda is the brother of Ganesha, though their birth chronology is a matter of debate.
-Kartikeya is a popular deity among South Indians and also the residents of countries like Sri Lanka, Malaysia and Singapore.
+Skanda Or Kartikeya is the brother of Ganesha, though their birth chronology is a matter of debate.
+Murugan (Kartikeya) is a popular deity among South Indians and also the residents of countries like Sri Lanka, Malaysia and Singapore.
 As per the legends, Ganesha once defeated his brother in a competition by acting wiser.